theonlytechnohead/TouchFaders/README.md

 ## Instructions for use:
 You need:
 * A USB to MIDI adapter / cable/ interface (to make the PC talk to the console)
-  * Alternatively, you can attempt to use the Network MIDI driver from YAMAHA, that you would normally use for Studio Manager
+  * Alternatively, you can attempt to use the Network MIDI driver from YAMAHA (Network driver v1.2.4 is compatible with Win10v2004), which you would use with Studio Manager
 * A computer
 * A wireless LAN network
 * Mobile device(s) with the TouchOSC app installed